 Apple-fermented kimchi is easy to make at home, probiotic, super tasty and paleo.

-Salting and washing whole napa cabbage and making rice porridge for the paste as in traditional recipes are also more labour-intensive.
+Salting and washing whole napa cabbage and making rice porridge for the paste as in traditional recipes are more labour-intensive.
 I have taken a simplified approach for this apple-fermented kimchi without sacrificing the taste.

 The photos below illustrate the steps on a high level: